 An important aspect of combating climate change is ensuring our energy comes from cleaner sources.
 The grid continues to become cleaner with ten different sources for our electricity across all utilities that feed the entire portfolio.
-Of all electricity sources, 63% of our portfolio's sources are renewable - 8% comes from solar and 18% from hydroelectric sources based on publicly disclosed data.
+Of all electricity sources, 63% of our portfolio's sources are renewable - 7% comes from solar and 17% from hydroelectric sources based on publicly disclosed data.

-- 63% of all electricity portfolio-wide is powered by renewable sources - 975 California and 650 Page Mill Road have 100% renewable energy - Russell Investments Center has 99% renewable electricity sources - 787 Seventh and Pier 4 began to offset 100% of their electricity with nationally-sourced Green-e Energy Certified Wind Renewable Energy Certificates (RECs) in late 2019 - 560 Mission implemented the Clean Power SF green power program, which guarantees more green energy through their utility company.
+- 63% of all electricity portfolio-wide is powered by renewable sources - 975 California and 650 Page Mill Road have 100% renewable energy - Russell Investments Center has 99% renewable electricity sources - 787 Seventh began to offset 100% of their electricity with nationally-sourced Green-e Energy Certified Wind Renewable Energy Certificates (RECs) in late 2019 - Pier 4 began offsetting 100% of common area electricity with nationally-sourced Green-e Energy Certified Renewable Energy Certificates (RECs) in late 2019 - 560 Mission implemented the Clean Power SF green power program, which guarantees more green energy through their utility company.
 Clean Power SF is administered by the City of San Francisco